What Is The Difference Between Artificial Intelligence And Machine Learning

 AI has become an integral part of our daily lives, often without us even realizing it.
 From voice assistants like Siri and Alexa that understand and respond to our commands, to personalized recommendations on streaming platforms, AI is constantly at work.
 It powers the autonomous features in vehicles and is used in healthcare to analyze vast amounts of data for better diagnostics and treatment plans.
 AI is also utilized in financial systems to detect fraudulent transactions and optimize investments.
 In essence, AI has found its way into various aspects of our lives, making our experiences more convenient and efficient.

-See also What Can You Do With Artificial Intelligence
+See also What Stocks To Buy For Artificial Intelligence

 Definition of Machine Learning